Skip to content ↓

 Offers of a Sixth Form place will be conditional upon GCSE results and borderline cases would be considered using the admissions criteria above.

-Grade 4 or above in Mathematics and English Language.
-A grade 5 or above in one of either Mathematics, English Language or English Literature.
-A total points score of 46 based on the applicant’s best 8 subject grades.
+At least 8 GCSEs at grade 4 or above including English Language and Mathematics and a grade 5 or above in either Mathematics or English Language/Literature.
+A total point score of 44 based on the applicant’s best 8 GCSE subject grades.

 Art & Design - Fine Art